Boeing : What we know about Boeing 737 MAX crashes and what comes next | MarketScreener

 - Boeing maintains its new, fuel-efficient jets are safe, but supported the U.S. Federal Aviation Administration (FAA) decision to ground them.

 - Outlining the findings of a preliminary report into the Ethiopian crash, investigators on April 4 urged Boeing to review its flight control technology and said the crew had carried out the correct procedures.
-The flight repeatedly nose-dived as the pilots battled to control the plane, they added.
+Safety experts said the report may trigger a debate over crew actions and technology.

+- The pilots wrestled with controls to stay aloft but plunged to the ground after restoring current to a computer system that was ordering the nose down because of faulty sensor data, a preliminary report showed on April 4.

 - The preliminary report into October's Lion Air crash said on Nov.
 28 that pilots reported a "flight control problem."
 It also focused on airline maintenance and training.